Visas employment based migration lawyer in houston, texas

 How to Apply

-If you are an employer wishing to sponsor (or petition) for a foreign national to work in the United States on a permanent basis, the filing requirements differ for each of the above five categories.
+If you are an employer wishing to sponsor (or petition) for a national to work in the US on a permanent basis, the filing requirements differ for each of the above five categories.
 Generally, the EB-2 and the EB-3 categories will require a PERM to be filed and approved by the DOL.
-The Form I-140, Petition for Alien Worker, will have to be filed with USCIS after the PERM approval.
+Form I-140, Petition for Alien Worker will have to be filed with USCIS after the PERM approval.

 In general, the EB-1 classification does not require a PERM approval from DOL and the FORM I-140 can be filed directly with USCIS.
 Detailed information is provided in the instructions for Form I-140.

-For EB-4 special workers, the foreign national or employer must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the USCIS Service Center.
+For EB-4 special operative must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with the USCIS Service Center.
 Detailed filing information is provided in the instructions for Form I-360.

-The Department of State is responsible for providing visa numbers to foreign nationals interested in immigrating to the United States.
-To find out more about the Department of State’s visa process visit the Department of State website for specific information on how to get an immigrant visa number.
-To check the status of a visa number you can review the Department of State’s visa bulletin.
+The Department of State is responsible for providing ID numbers to distant nationals interested in immigrating to America.
+To find out more about the Department of State’s documentation process visit the Department of State website for specific information on how to get an immigrant certification number.
+To check the status of an identification paper number you can review the Department of State’s file bulletin.

 CONTACT A BOARD-CERTIFIED IMMIGRATION ATTORNEY AT ADAN G. VEGA & ASSOCIATES, PLLC